Cheque: Usage

 Cheques can be lost or go astray within the cycle, or be delayed if further verification is needed in the case of suspected fraud.
 A cheque may thus bounce some time after it has been deposited.

 Following concerns about the amount of time it took the Cheque and Credit Clearing Company to clear cheques, the United Kingdom Office of Fair Trading set up a working group in 2006 to look at the cheque clearing cycle.
 Their report said that clearing times could be improved, but that the costs associated with speeding up the cheque clearing cycle could not be justified considering the use of cheques was declining.
 However, they concluded the biggest problem was the unlimited time a bank could take to dishonour a cheque.
 To address this, changes were implemented so that the maximum time after a cheque was deposited that it could be dishonoured was six days, what was known as the "certainty of fate" principle.

-An advantage to the drawer of using cheques instead of debit card transactions, is that they know the drawer's bank will not release the money until several days later.
-Paying with a cheque and making a deposit before it clears the drawer's bank is called "kiting" or "floating" and is generally illegal in the US, but rarely enforced unless the drawer uses multiple chequing accounts with multiple institutions to increase the delay or to steal the funds.
+An advantage to the drawer of using cheques instead of debit card transactions is that they know the drawer's bank will not release the money until several days later.
+Paying with a cheque without adequate funds backing it and later making a deposit to the account on which the cheque is drawn in order to cover the cheque amount is called "kiting" or "floating" and is generally illegal in the US, but applicable laws are rarely enforced unless the drawer uses multiple chequing accounts with multiple institutions to increase the delay or to steal funds.

 Declining use

-Cheque usage has been declining for some years, both for point of sale transactions (for which credit cards, debit cards or mobile payment apps are increasingly preferred) and for third party payments (for example, bill payments), where the decline has been accelerated by the emergence of telephone banking, online banking, and mobile banking.
+Cheque usage has been declining since the 1990s, both for point of sale transactions (for which credit cards, debit cards or mobile payment apps are increasingly preferred) and for third party payments (for example, bill payments), where the emergence of telephone banking has accelerated the decline, online banking, and mobile banking.
 Being paper-based, cheques are costly for banks to process in comparison to electronic payments, so banks in many countries now discourage the use of cheques, either by charging for cheques or by making the alternatives more attractive to customers.
-In particular the handling of money transfer requires more effort and is time-consuming.
+In particular, the handling of money transfers requires more effort and is time-consuming.
 The cheque has to be handed over in person or sent through mail.
 The rise of automated teller machines (ATMs) means that small amounts of cash are often easily accessible, so that it is sometimes unnecessary to write a cheque for such amounts instead.
+A number of countries have announced or have already completed the end of cheques as a means of payment.

+In October 2023, the average American wrote just over one check that month, according to the Federal Reserve Bank of Atlanta.
+The average value of these checks was $504, suggesting that most checks were used for larger purchases.
+This marks a significant decline from the year 2000 when Americans wrote an average of 60 checks annually.